ADHD and Co-Occurring Substance Use

 • Interrupting or intruding on others’ conversations or activities

-The Link Between ADHD and Addiction
+The Link Between ADHD and Substance Use

 People with ADHD are twice as likely to develop an addiction to drugs and alcohol than people who do not have ADHD.
 8 In addition, people with ADHD and a co-occurring conduct disorder are four times more likely to develop a dependence on a substance than those without these conditions.9 There are many reasons why substance abuse is so prevalent among adult ADHD patients, from social factors to brain chemistry needs.